lfanew/pihole-client/README.md

 Disables the Pihole filtering for a specified duration.
 If no duration is provided, filtering is disabled indefinitely.

+Example:
 ```python
 client.disable(300)  # Disables for 5 minutes
 ```

+### Update Checks

+This method checks for updates to the Pihole software.

 #### `check_updates()`

-Checks for updates to the Pihole software.
+Example:
 ```python
 client.check_updates()
 ```

+### Temperature Unit Setting

+This method sets the temperature unit displayed in the Pihole interface.

 #### `set_temperature_unit(unit)`

-Sets the temperature unit displayed in the Pihole interface.
 Valid units are `'c'`, `'f'`, and `'k'`.

+Example:
 ```python
 client.set_temperature_unit('f')
 ```

+### List Management

+These methods are used to add, remove, and retrieve domains from Pihole's various lists.

 #### `add_to_list(list_type, domain)`

 Adds a domain to one of the specified lists: `'black'`, `'regex_black'`, `'white'`, or `'regex_white'`.

+Example:
 ```python
 client.add_to_list('black', 'example.com')
 ```